-As elaborated above, the putative defendants are not subject to the plaintiff's subpoenas, and therefore do not face any "annoyance, embarrassment, oppression, or undue burden or expense" from the plaintiff's discovery request.
+As elaborated above, the putative defendant is not subject to the plaintiff's subpoena, and therefore does not face any "annoyance, embarrassment, oppression, or undue burden or expense" from the plaintiff's discovery request.
 See FED.
 R. CIV.
 P. 26(c)(1).
-To the extent that the putative defendants seek protective orders to prevent disclosure of private identifying information, the Court has held that the putative defendants' First Amendment rights to anonymity in the context of their BitTorrent activity is minimal and outweighed by the plaintiff's need for the putative defendants' identifying information in order to protect its copyrights.
+To the extent that Ms. McDonald seeks a protective order to prevent disclosure of private identifying information, the Court has held that the putative defendant's First Amendment right to anonymity in the context of her BitTorrent activity is minimal and outweighed by the plaintiff's need for putative defendants' identifying information in order to protect its copyrights.
 See Call of the Wild Movie, LLC v.
-Does 1-1,062, No. 10-cv-455, 2011 WL 996786 at \10-15 (D.D.C.
+Does 1-1,062, No. 10-cv-455, 2011 WL 996786 at 10-15 (D.D.C.
 Mar.
 22, 2011).
-The putative defendants' requests for protective orders are therefore denied.
+The putative defendant's request for a protective order is therefore denied.